Luton airport's runway closed as heatwave damages surface, all flights have been delayed

 A London Luton Airport spokesperson said: “Following today’s high temperatures, a surface defect was identified on the runway.
 Engineers were called immediately to site and repair works are currently in progress to resume operations as soon as possible.
 We would like to apologise for the inconvenience caused.”

-The Met Office has issued a red alert after temperatures were expected to be around 39-40C over Monday and Tueday this week.
+The Met Office has issued a red alert after temperatures were expected to be around 39-40C over Monday and Tuesday this week.

 You can check current flight delays here.